fieldtrip/website/tutorial/sourcemodel.md

 We will describe a few different ways to create a source model based on the anatomical mri of the [tutorial data set](/tutorial/meg_language) which is available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).
 Some of these procedures can be done entirely using high-level FieldTrip functions.
 Other procedures require the use of external software, in particular Freesurfer, or HCP-workbench.

-*  Construction of a source model based on a regular 3-dimensional grid of dipole positions;
+*  Construction of a source model based on a regular 3-dimensional grid of dipole positions.
-*  Construction of a source model based on a surface description of the cortical sheet;
+*  Construction of a source model based on a surface description of the cortical sheet.
 *  Performing group analysis on 3-dimensional source-reconstructed data.
-*  Performing group analysis on cortical-sheet based source-reconstructed data.
+*  Performing group analysis on cortical sheet-based source-reconstructed data.

 ## Construction of a source model based on a regular 3-dimensional grid of dipole positions